-This month, Party on the Plaza returns to Newman University with a Renaissance flair.
+This month on Sept.
+17, Party on the Plaza returns to Newman University with its final Renaissance flair.
 The event boasts dinner, drinks, entertainment and an atmosphere of medieval revelry that is sure to delight attendees.

 In addition to being a wonderful way for alumni and friends of the university to spend a Saturday evening, the profits from tickets and auction items directly benefit many students.